puristajs/purista/website/src/handbook/10_insights.md

 The Frontend makes a url request, which invokes a service function A. The service function A invokes a service function B.
 Service function A is returning a result back to the frontend.
 There is also a subscription C which listens for success responses of service A.

-The traceId will be same for all the messages and responses between the frontend, different service functions and subscriptions.
+The traceId will be the same for all the messages and responses between the frontend, different service functions and subscriptions.

 This allows to track the whole flow.